inverno-io/inverno-tools/inverno-build-tools/README.md

     .execute();
 ```

-The task can also automatically generates as many launchers as there are main classes in the project application module, launcher names being the class names:
+The task can also automatically generate as many launchers as there are main classes in the project application module, launcher names being the class names:

 ```java
 Project project = ...